 Allergy shots are effective in treating allergies to ragweed relatives like avocado, melon and some other fruits.
 It is unknown whether the new allergy tablets for ragweed will offer this protection.

 There are pros and cons of these different forms of treatment.
-Board-certified allergists can help patients make good short- and long-term decisions.
+Find an Allergist near you to get expert care and discuss your treatment options.